alihashmiii/3D-Vertex-Model/README.md

 ![Dependency](https://img.shields.io/badge/dependencies-IGraphM-red)

 The project contains an implementation of a vertex model to simulate biological tissues in 3D.
-The repository currently houses the Mathematica [notebook](https://github.com/alihashmiii/3DVertexModel/blob/master/vertex%20model%20sim/vertex%20model%203D.nb) ([check PDF](https://github.com/alihashmiii/3DVertexModel/blob/master/vertex%20model%20sim/vertex%20model%203D.pdf)) for simulating an infinite sheet of cells in a monolayer.
+The repository currently houses the Mathematica [notebook](https://github.com/alihashmiii/3DVertexModel/blob/master/vertex%20model%20sim/vertex%20model%203D.nb) ([PDF](https://github.com/alihashmiii/3DVertexModel/blob/master/vertex%20model%20sim/vertex%20model%203D.pdf)) for simulating an infinite sheet of cells in a monolayer.
 However, this code can be easily modified to simulate cells in 3D agglomerates/aggregates - which are essentially easier to simulate than an infinite sheet.

 ### To-Do List: